farkas1david/proiect-testare-manuala/README.md

 - Postman collection with the API methods was created
 - Authorization token was created accessing the API and it is valid

+### 3.9 Schedule
+A test schedule includes the testing steps or tasks, the target start and end date and responsibilities.
 | Task | Date  | Team member |
 |---|---|---|
 | Run functional test cases for Job submenu of Admin module | 28.04.
 2023 | Alexandra Perja |